iivanoo/covid-apps-observer/data/data_us/reports/resources/com.pediatricassociates.android.papa.kidzdocnow___12.0.19.010_02/report.md

 > Reassuring to know that you can have an app that works well<br> :date: __2021-01-22 14:48:50__

 > Quick service.
 Easy to use<br> :date: __2021-01-21 15:01:04__

-> Fenomenal!
-I love I was able to discuss all my questions without having to leave the house.<br> :date: __2021-01-21 00:34:15__